YaelSegal/DDKtor/README.md

                 │   3.wav
     ```

-- You can run one of the following scripts: run_script.sh or run_window.sh
+- You can run one of the following scripts: run_script.sh

 Run one othe following scripts: